pkocheril/AutoMD/README.md

 ```

 # How to cite
-If you found any of these functions useful, please consider citing this code as:
+If you found any of these functions useful, please cite this code as:

-1. PA Kocheril et al. (in preparation).
+1. PA Kocheril, RE Leighton, N Naji, D Lee, H Wang, J Du, and L Wei*.
+Towards accurate predictions of bond-selective fluorescence spectra.
+DOI: 10.48550/arXiv.2601.11902

+Also be sure to properly cite the other packages used in this code (OpenBabel, Gaussian16, GROMACS, etc.).